 On the 10th April 2013, I tragically lost my 25 year old sister, Donna, to Meningitis.

 She was full of fun, joy and mischief, and she lit up a room with her smile and infectious laugh, which is so missed, but will never be forgotten.

-WHAT IS THE CHALLENGE?
+WHAT IS THE 24 PEAKS CHALLENGE?

-24 PEAKS CHALLENGE – OUR ROUTE
+24 PEAKS in 24 HOURS CHALLENGE – OUR ROUTE

 There is no ‘official’ route for the 24 peaks, but challengers must ensure each peak is above 2400ft.
-There are two distinct sets of peaks we’ll be summiting.
-The first set covers Great Dodd down to Red Screes (the Helvellyn range), and the second set of peaks starts with Bow Fell, crosses Scafell Pike and Great Gable, and finishes at High Style.
+There are two distinct sets of peaks you’ll be summiting.
+The first set covers Great Dodd down to Red Screes (the ‘Helvellyn range’), and the second set of peaks starts with Bow Fell, crosses Scafell Pike and Great Gable, and finishes at High Style.

 You can view the routes by clicking the images below.
 Mobile and tablet users might struggle to view them, so click the links below to view images of the routes across the two sets of peaks if you have any issues.

 If you’re thinking of having a go at the 24 peaks Lake District challenge, these are my top tips:

 - Get training – this is not an easy challenge, even for seasoned hikers.